rackerlabs/technical-blog/_posts/2015-07-29-install-openstack-from-source.md

     apt-get update; apt-get dist-upgrade -y;reboot

-Set some initial shell variables which will be used in the installation to simplify the install process. `MY_IP` and `MY_PRIVATE_IP` should be the IP for the NIC card on the controller to which the the management plane is assigned.
+Set some initial shell variables which are used in the installation to simplify the install process. `MY_IP` and `MY_PRIVATE_IP` should be the IP for the NIC card on the controller to which the the management plane is assigned.
 Again perform this on all three nodes.

     cat >> .bashrc << EOF
     MY_IP=10.0.1.4